phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1026810
-#Number of Trump Tweets: 325384
+#Number of Trump Tweets: 325728
-#Number of Cruz Tweets: 218356
+#Number of Cruz Tweets: 218739
-#Number of Clinton Tweets: 214890
+#Number of Clinton Tweets: 215091
-#Number of Sanders Tweets: 143458
+#Number of Sanders Tweets: 143575
-#Number of Rubio Tweets: 53837
+#Number of Rubio Tweets: 53903
 #Number of Jeb!
-Tweets: 43137
+Tweets: 43193
-#Number of Carson Tweets: 15160
+#Number of Carson Tweets: 15188
-#Number of Kasich Tweets: 11406
+#Number of Kasich Tweets: 11421
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---